phuynh7577/recipe_client/README.md

 * /1

 ## Technology Used
-* React.js, React-Router, Ruby on rails, Implemented CORS, Hosted on Heroku.
+* React.js, Ruby on rails, Hosted on Heroku.

 ## Approach taken
 * Created API with Ruby on Rails.